-- 4.0 Establishment of Objectives: Soon after commencement of the academic year the evaluator and employee shall work cooperatively to establish the employee's objectives for the year.
-This shall be accomplished through one or more planning conferences to discuss proposed objectives. - 4.1 Individual performance objectives shall relate to, but not necessarily be limited to, the following: - a.
-Standards of expected student progress and achievement for the grade level and areas of study based on District, special program and local school determinations; and appropriate instructional objectives and strategy-planning methods, instructional materials, and methods of assessing student progress and achievement; - b.
-Expected employee competence, including but not limited to knowledge of subject matter, adherence to curricular objectives, use of effective teaching and supervision techniques, effective use of time maintenance of appropriate professional relationships and communications with students, parents, and other staff members, and compliance with District and school rules, policies, and standards; - c.
+- a.
+By the last workday of the eighth week of the academic year, the evaluator and employee shall work cooperatively to establish the employee's objectives for the year.
+The establishment of objectives shall be accomplished through one or more Initial Planning Conferences to discuss Initial Planning Sheets, proposed objectives and related strategies. - b.
+For employees newly assigned to the school after the notice period of Section 3.1 but before the last workday of the 8th week of the academic year, the evaluator and employee shall work cooperatively to establish the employee's objectives for the year no later than the last workday of the twelfth week of the academic year. - 4.1 Individual performance objectives and overall performance expectations shall relate to, but not necessarily be limited to, the following: - a.
+Standards of expected student progress and achievement for the grade level and areas of study based on District, special program and local school determinations; and appropriate instructional objectives and strategy-planning methods, instructional materials, and methods of assessing student progress and achievement;

+- b.
+Expected employee competence, including but not limited to knowledge of subject matter, adherence to curricular objectives, use of effective teaching and supervision techniques, effective use of time, maintenance of appropriate professional relationships and communications with students, parents, and other staff members, and compliance with District and school rules, policies, and standards; - c.
 The performance of those duties and responsibilities, including supervisory and advisory duties, to be performed pursuant to Article IX, Hours; and - d.
-The maintenance of proper student control and suitable learning environment, with mutual respect and proper sensitivity to such issues as race, sex, ethnicity, the handicapped, and socioeconomic differences.

-For non-teaching employees such as counselors, psychologists, SAAS Counselors and other service personnel, performance objectives shall be comparable to the above, but are to be related to the duties of their particular classification.

-- 4.2 If the employee and evaluator are unable to reach agreement upon the content of the objectives, and the employee is dissatisfied with the evaluator's determination, the employee may appeal the matter to the next higher administrative level for resolution.
+The management of classroom climate and learning environment, with mutual respect and proper sensitivity to such issues as race, gender identity, ethnicity, identified disabilities, and socioeconomic differences. - e.
+Performance focus elements to be included in individual objectives shall be limited to seven for each employee, all of which are to be drawn from 15 District-designated annual focus elements.
+Of the seven, three (3) will be designated by the District, an additional three (3) will be selected by the employee, and one (1) will be cooperatively selected by the employee and evaluator; and - f.
+For non-teaching employees such as counselors, psychologists, PSA Counselors and other support service personnel, performance objectives shall be comparable to the above, but are to be related to the duties of their particular classification. - 4.2 If the employee and evaluator are unable to reach agreement upon the content of the objectives, and the employee is dissatisfied with the evaluator's determination, the employee may appeal the matter to the next higher administrative level for resolution.
 An employee who remains dissatisfied may note on the objectives form that the objectives were not the product of mutual agreement.
 In such cases the employee's required signature indicates only receipt and acknowledgment of the objectives which will be used for evaluation purposes. - 4.3 During the school year, if performance problems develop or if constraints are identified which will affect the evaluatee's progress toward meeting the established objectives, the objectives may be modified.
 Either the employee or the evaluator may initiate discussion toward such a modification.
 If the employee and evaluator are unable to reach agreement upon the modification and the employee is dissatisfied with the evaluator's determination, the employee may appeal the matter to the next higher administrative level as set forth in the preceding paragraph.